Kurento/mediasoup-demos/mediasoup-kurento-filter/README.md

 Setup
 -----

 mediasoup applications are written for [Node.js](https://nodejs.org/), so you need to have it installed.
-Follow the [Node.js installation instructions](https://github.com/nodesource/distributions/blob/master/README.md) provided by NodeSource to install Node.js from an official repository; or just grab it from the official [downloads page](https://nodejs.org/en/download/).
+Follow the [NodeSource installation instructions](https://github.com/nodesource/distributions/blob/master/README.md) to install Node.js from an official repository; or just grab it from the official [downloads page](https://nodejs.org/en/download/).

-This demo uses the Kurento Media Server, so you will need to install it.
-Just follow the [Kurento installation instructions](https://doc-kurento.readthedocs.io/en/stable/user/installation.html#local-installation). **Note that Kurento is only compatible with either Ubuntu 16.04 "Xenial" or 18.04 "Bionic"**.
+This demo shows how to integrate with Kurento Media Server, so it must be installed too.
+Just follow the [Kurento installation instructions](https://doc-kurento.readthedocs.io/en/stable/user/installation.html#local-installation).

+**Note that Kurento is only compatible with either Ubuntu 16.04 "Xenial" or 18.04 "Bionic"**.